 - The operator can determine the angle and length of the crane boom at all times.

-- Crane machinery and other rigging equipment is inspected daily prior to use to make sure that it is in good condition.
+- Crane machinery and other rigging equipment are inspected daily prior to use to make sure that it is in good condition.

 - Accessible areas within the crane’s swing radius are barricaded.